Services and Segment structure in TCP

 All the data bytes that are to be transmitted are numbered and the beginning of this numbering is arbitrary.
 Sequence numbers are given to the segments so as to reassemble the bytes at the receiver end even if they arrive in a different order.
-Sequence number of a segment is the byte number of the first byte that is being sent.
-Acknowledgement number is required since TCP provides full duplex service.
-Acknowledgement number is the next byte number that the receiver expects to receive which also provides acknowledgement for receiving the previous bytes.
+The sequence number of a segment is the byte number of the first byte that is being sent.
+The acknowledgement number is required since TCP provides full-duplex service.
+The acknowledgement number is the next byte number that the receiver expects to receive which also provides acknowledgement for receiving the previous bytes.

 TCP Segment structure –

-32 bit field that holds the sequence number, i.e, the byte number of the first byte that is sent in that particular segment.
-It is used to reassemble the message at the receiving end if the segments are received out of order.
+A 32-bit field that holds the sequence number, i.e, the byte number of the first byte that is sent in that particular segment.
+It is used to reassemble the message at the receiving end of the segments that are received out of order.

-32 bit field that holds the acknowledgement number, i.e, the byte number that the receiver expects to receive next.
-It is an acknowledgment for the previous bytes being received successfully.
+A 32-bit field that holds the acknowledgement number, i.e, the byte number that the receiver expects to receive next.
+It is an acknowledgement for the previous bytes being received successfully.

-This is a 4 bit field that indicates the length of the TCP header by number of 4-byte words in the header, i.e, if the header is of 20 bytes(min length of TCP header), then this field will hold 5 (because 5 x 4 = 20) and the maximum length: 60 bytes, then it’ll hold the value 15(because 15 x 4 = 60).
+This is a 4-bit field that indicates the length of the TCP header by a number of 4-byte words in the header, i.e if the header is 20 bytes(min length of TCP header), then this field will hold 5 (because 5 x 4 = 20) and the maximum length: 60 bytes, then it’ll hold the value 15(because 15 x 4 = 60).
 Hence, the value of this field is always between 5 and 15.